djhaskin987/degasolv/docs/get-degasolv.rst

 Support & Problems
 ------------------

-If you have a hard time using degasolv to resolve dependencies within builds, it is a bug!
+If you have a hard time using Degasolv to resolve dependencies within builds, it is a bug!
 Please do not hesitate to let the authors know via `GitHub issue`_ :).